editorconfig/specification/index.rst

 Property names are case insensitive and all property names are lowercased when parsing.
 The maximum length of a property name is 50 characters and the maximum length of a property value is 255 characters.
-Any property beyond these limits would be ignored.
+Any property beyond these limits shall be ignored.

 Suggestions for Plugin Developers
 =================================